 'The interdisciplinary nature of the program is our big selling point.
 I think it's cool that Duke students are able to get exposure to the field and discover the value of crossing disciplinary boundaries so early in their educations.
 I certainly wish I had something similar when I was an undergrad.'

-—Rosa Li, PhD, Postdoctoral Associate
+—Rosa Li, PhD, former Postdoctoral Associate